nacyot/linearcli/docs/LINEAR_CLI_GUIDE.md

 ---

-*Linear CLI is not officially affiliated with Linear.
+*linearctl is not officially affiliated with Linear.
 It's a community tool built using Linear's public API.*